 She is the recipient of the Artscape Award (2014) the CSCE Emerging Artist Award at the Art Gallery of Alberta (2016).
 She has participated in artist residencies at Artscape Gibraltar Point, SIM International Artist Residency, (Iceland) and MUSE (Montreal).
 Her installation “Extreme Cloud Gazing” was featured at the Grow-Op Contemporary Art Fair and her work has received media attention from CBC Arts, The Guardian, Toronto Life and Notable as well as support from Toronto and Ontario Arts Council and the Government of Quebec.

 A survey of her work was recently exhibited at the Department of Canadian Heritage (2018).
-In June 2019, Gladstone has been invited to have a solo exhibition at the Judío David Melul Mueum, in Béjar Spain.
-Her work can be found in private collections in Canada, the US, Germany and England, the City of Edmonton and the Canadian Society of Civil Engineers.
+Gladstone recently had her first International solo exhibition produced with the support of the Judío David Melul Museum, in Béjar Spain.
+Her work can be found in private collections in Canada, the US, Germany and England, the City of Edmonton, the Canadian Society of Civil Engineers, The David Melul Jewish Museum and El Ayuntamiento de Bejar.
+In the fall of 2019 she will present a 3-month solo exhibition at the Museum of Jewish Montreal.

 All images on this website are property of Julie Gladstone and may not be used or reproduced in any form without written permission from the artist.